 The general expectations that employers have for entry-level engineers are clearly defined by the Accreditation Board for Engineering and Technology (ABET) in the accreditation process of engineering programs.
 Accreditation provides students, employers and society with a level of assurance that a program meets the quality standards that produce graduates who are prepared to enter a global workforce.
-The ABET student outcomes describe what students are expected to know and be able to do by the time of graduation, and they include the following:
+The ABET student outcomes describe what students are expected to know and be able to do by the time of graduation, and they include the ability to: